inunoriginal1/66daysofdata/README.md

 Having already completed most of the SQL questions on hackerrank, I've branched out to both LeetCode and Codewars for my daily SQL querying practice.
 Of the handful of problems I solved today, [my favourite today](https://www.codewars.com/kata/581fb63e70ca28d92500000d) involved improving the performance of a working query.
 I *know* my queries are hacky and inefficient so it was a good change of pace to think about making queries more scalable.
 Starting tomorrow, I also plan on checking out [Learning SQL](https://www.oreilly.com/library/view/learning-sql-3rd/9781492057604/) and [The Art of SQL](https://www.oreilly.com/library/view/the-art-of/0596008945/) to hopefully build a better theoretical understanding of databases and a more structured approach to querying.

 ### Day 2 (01/07/2021): A bit more SQL fun
 Didn't do as much as I would've liked, with a longer work day and evening commitments.
 Fortunately, I did a few more SQL problems on LeetCode to start my morning.
-I love starting off the day with some personal development to build momementum for the rest of the day.
+I love starting off the day with some personal development to build momentum for the rest of the day.
 [Today's favourite question](https://leetcode.com/problems/nth-highest-salary/) allowed me to practice creating a function, using a window function and using a CTE.

 <p align="center"><img width="600" height="200" src="https://i.imgur.com/jZ2wjR2.png"></p>